John is a retired math teacher who is involved in many activities. He writes, builds model ships, gardens, reads, and prospects for gold.

 You can't get lost.
 When you enter Williams from the east or west on Interstate 40, head south a few blocks off the exits and there are signs to show the way to the GCR train depot.
 A very large parking lot is on the east side of the GCR property with plenty of available parking.
 To the west of the parking is the Grand Canyon Railway Hotel.
-This 297 room 2-story hotel is absolutely beautiful!
+This 297-room two-story hotel is absolutely beautiful!
 The lobby sports custom leather furniture, wood accents, and restored Victorian chairs.
 The round trip price for tickets to and from the South Rim for one adult was $70.
 There are many, many different Grand Canyon packages that range anywhere from very modest prices to expensive.
 This is the least expensive fare and is for coach class on a Budd car (named for the manufacturer of the car).

 Our Old West Adventure Begins